Posted 28th May 2021

 There are several Blue Zones dotted around the world but the most well-known include the likes of Okinawa in Japan, Ogliastra in Italy, Icaria in Greece, Nicoya Peninsula in Costa Rica and Loma Linda in the USA.

 Those who live in Blue Zones often eat a diet that is heavily plant-based.
 Typically, most of the population are not vegetarians but will limit their meat consumption to around 5 times a month.
-Their diets tend to be 95% plant based and they contain vast amounts of vegetables, legumes, whole grains, olive oil and nuts.
+Their diets tend to be 95% plant-based and they contain vast amounts of vegetables, legumes, whole grains, olive oil and nuts.

 In places such as Icaria and Sardinia, inhabitants will often eat substantial amounts of fresh fish.
 This tends to be high in Omega 3, which is really important for keeping your brain and heart healthy.
-Commonly, those living in Blue Zones follow a calorie restricted diet, which has been shown to increase longevity.
+Commonly, those living in Blue Zones follow a calorie-restricted diet, which has been shown to increase longevity.
 Eating too many calories can lead to weight gain and chronic diseases.

 Fasting is common amongst the Blue Zone communities.
 Intermittent fasting is one of the most well-known types and this involves fasting for certain hours of the day, particular days of the week or for consecutive days of the month.
 Fasting has been shown to lower blood pressure, reduce weight and lower cholesterol.

 Drinking a moderate amount of alcohol is another common dietary factor in those who live in Blue Zones.
 There are studies that show drinking 1-2 alcoholic drinks a day can reduce death, in particular from heart disease, by significant amounts.
 The benefits of alcohol consumption may depend on the type of alcohol drank and red wine is often thought to be one of the best.
-Drinking 1-2 glasses of red wine is particularly common in Icaria and Sardinia and Sardinian Cannonau wine is made from Grenache grapes, which have extremely high levels of antioxidants in comparison with other grapes.
+Drinking 1-2 glasses of red wine is particularly common in Icaria and Sardinia.
+Sardinian Cannonau wine is made from Grenache grapes, which have extremely high levels of antioxidants in comparison with other grapes.
 It’s important to note that benefits are only seen in moderate consumption of alcohol and many studies showed that high levels of alcohol consumption can increase the risk of death.

 In Blue Zones, exercise is built into everyday life, rather than having a set time for the gym, or to go on a hike.
 Inhabitants exercise through their daily tasks such as cooking, walking and gardening.
-A study was done on men living in Sardinia and it found that raising their farm animals, living on steep slopes and walking long distances to work was associated with living longer.
+A study was done on men living in Sardinia and it found that raising their farm animals, living on steep slopes and walking long distances to work were associated with living longer.
 Benefits from other studies have shown that exercise reduces the risk of cancer, heart disease and death overall.

 Whilst diet, exercise and sleep are key factors in longevity, there are other lifestyle traits that Blue Zone inhabitants follow.
 Having a good social network is intertwined with Blue Zone communities and you will often find grandparents still living with their families.
 Studies have shown that those who look after their grandchildren are more likely to live longer.
-Similar to this, communities have strong social networks and each of these lifestyle factors have been linked to living a longer and healthier life.
+Similar to this, communities have strong social networks and each of these lifestyle factors has been linked to living a longer and healthier life.

 “Eat your vegetables, have a positive outlook, be kind to people, and smile” – Kamada Nakasato, 102, Okinawa